opiter09/Fighting-For-Godot/README.md

 # Fighting-For-Godot
-A Fighter Maker 2002 game
+This is just a Fighter Maker 2002 game, uploaded for posterity.
+It has an "Ace Attorney" theme, and as such I am greatly indebted to the Ace Attorney Wiki for their extremely thorough animation galleries.